hoangddt/keycloak-sns-us-east-1/README.md

 * Make sure that for 'Update Mobile Number' both the 'Enabled' and 'Default Action' check boxes are checked.

+## Styling

+The styling for the three Keycloak templates relies on using the 'govuk' theme, which can be found [here](https://github.com/UKGovernmentBEIS/keycloak-theme-govuk/?).

 ## Contributions

 Malys contributions (for [Lyra Network](https://www.lyra-network.com/))